was a part of New York City's workforce for many years. Born in Hell's Kitchen and a New Yorker all his life, Ricky says

 little money left over for food, so he comes to New York Common Pantry for hot meals several times a week.
 Today we meet an

 increasing number of seniors like Ricky, who've made their contribution to the city and now need our help.

-has been coming to the Common Pantry for 18 years.
+has been coming to the Common Pantry for over 20 years.
 Street homeless for just over ten years, Mark has been a daily participant

 of the Project Dignity program where he utilizes the soup kitchen, shower and laundry services.
 Mark has never been one to ask

 for help but with persuasion from Common Pantry staff he began psychiatric treatment in January 2010 with the Project for Psychiatric Outreach to